-PCP's have a responsibility to respond to enrollees who either fail to keep appointments or fail to follow a provider's plan of care as either can interrupt continuity of care and lead to a delay or failure on the part of the enrollee to get medical diagnosis or treatment.
-CCP expects providers/provider sites to have a procedure for dealing with non-compliant enrollees and enrollee notification.
-While it is the enrollee's responsibility to keep appointments and to comply with the plan of care prescribed by the attending physician, the provider in turn has responsibilities when this does not occur.
-The enrollee needs to be notified of his/her non-compliance and the provider needs to document this activity whether done orally or in writing.
+PCP's have a responsibility to listen to enrollee's health care concerns, including treatment barriers; answer questions; and create an individualized plan of care that engages enrollee participation.
+When the provider notes failure to keep appointments of follow that plan of care, the provider is responsible for outreach and open discussion with those enrollees to help them understand that these actions may interrupt or even worsen their clinical outcomes.
+CCP expects providers/provider sites to have a procedure for dealing with such situations.
+While it is the enrollee's responsibility to keep appointments and to participate with the plan of care prescribed by the attending physician, the provider in turn has responsibilities when this does not occur.
+The enrollee needs to be notified of the provider concerns and the provider needs to document this activity whether done orally or in writing.
 Both the CCP and AHCA will be monitoring this activity.